Coooorinne/EmpathyDetection_MasterThesis/README.md

 # EmpathyDetection_MasterThesis

-This repository contains codes that I've created for my master's thesis.
+This repository contains the source codes of my master's thesis.

 About my thesis: